Samyog2312/WEBPROJECT--HAMK-CAFETERIA/README.md

 # Web-project
-This is  web design project made by using HTML,CSS,BOOTSTRAP and media queries.
+This is  web project made by using HTML,CSS,BOOTSTRAP and media queries at University.